Precise Reasoning About Container-Internal Pointers with Logical Pinning: Overview and Key Ideas

 \subsection{Key Idea: Capture Pointer Stability with a Precise Classification of Writes}

-\textit{Pointer stability} is a property of a container operation that ensures pointers to a subpart remain valid, i.e., the subpart is neither deallocated nor relocated.
+\textit{Pointer stability} is a property of a container operation that ensures pointers to its subparts remain valid, i.e., the subparts are neither deallocated nor relocated.
 This property allows clients to safely cache and reuse pointers across operations.

-The traditional read-write model classifies memory operations broadly as reads and writes, but this model is too coarse to reason about pointer stability.
-As illustrated above, not all writes require permission to deallocate or reallocate, and thus may preserve pointer validity: in-place updates like \setlevelall{} leave memory locations unchanged, whereas resizing or restructuring containers might change locations.
-Many container APIs (e.g., in C++ STL) explicitly document whether an operation invalidates internal pointers~\cite{ContainersLibraryCppreferencecom2025}.